Helperbird/website/src/pages/blog/how-to-deploy-apps-and-extensions-through-the-google-admin-console.md

 new: false
 header: true
 layout: templates/blog_post.liquid
-title: How to deploy Helperbird through the Gsuite Console
+title: How to Deploy Helperbird through the G Suite Console
-description: Learn how to deploy or install Helperbird in serveal computers at once.
+description: Learn how to easily deploy or install Helperbird in multiple computers at once using the G Suite Console.
+Follow this step-by-step guide to streamline the installation process and ensure accessibility for all users.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Deploy Helperbird, G Suite Console, install Helperbird, streamline installation process, accessibility software deployment, multiple computers, step-by-step guide

-url: blog/how-to-deploy-apps-and-extensions-through-the-google-admin-console/
+url: blog/how-to-deploy-helperbird-through-gsuite-console/
 tags: blog
 isBlog: true
-blog_cat: GUIDE
+blog_cat: Guide
 youtubeId: PfILiWebkuc
-cardTitle: How to deploy Helperbird through the Gsuite Console
+cardTitle: How to Deploy Helperbird through the G Suite Console
-blog_snip: Your step by step guide on how to install and set up Helperbird.
+blog_snip: Streamline the deployment process of Helperbird across multiple computers using the G Suite Console.
+This step-by-step guide will walk you through the installation and setup process, ensuring accessibility for all users.
 img: /assets/images/graph/twitter.png
-des: Your step by step guide on how to install and set up Helperbird.
+des: Learn how to easily deploy or install Helperbird in multiple computers at once using the G Suite Console.
+Follow this step-by-step guide to streamline the installation process and ensure accessibility for all users.
 name: June Coffeecups
 date: Created
-time: 4 min
+time: 4 min read
 ---

 Click Device management in the Google Admin Console.